drduh/macOS-Security-and-Privacy-Guide/README.md

 Internal requirements count=1 size=188
 ```

-To view full certificate details for a signed application, extract with `codesign` and decode with `openssl`:
+To inspect certificate details for a signed application, extract the embedded certificates with `codesign` and decode them with `openssl`:

 ```console
 $ codesign -d --extract-certificates ~/Applications/Tor\ Browser.app